andremair97/circl-docs/README.md

   `mkdocs build -f mkdocs.nocommitters.yml`

 ### Changelog
+Each PR must either:

+1. Add `/changelog.d/<short-title>.md` with a one-line summary, or
+2. Apply the `no-changelog` label for docs/CI-only changes.

-Do not edit `CHANGELOG.md` directly.
-Add a short fragment in `changelog.d/`.
-The release workflow compiles fragments into the main changelog.
+The release workflow compiles fragments into `CHANGELOG.md` and clears the directory.